May 19, 2025, 9:30 am | Read time: 2 minutes

 - Also under “Apps,” navigate to “FaceTime” and turn off the service using the slider

-After a short time, SMS reception on the new smartphone should work smoothly again.
+After a short time, SMS reception should work smoothly on the new smartphone again.

-Online Deregistration: If the iPhone Is No Longer Available
+Deregistering Online: If the iPhone Is No Longer Available

 If the iPhone has already been sold, given away, or reset, Apple’s online service for deregistering iMessage can help: https://selfsolve.apple.com/deregister-imessage/de/de